 “It’s part of the fabric of working here,” Goldman said.
 “It’s hard to understand how exciting it is until you see it and how complete it is.
 It’s incredible.”

 The ships, he acknowledged, have a unique appeal among researchers and history enthusiasts.
 But more than 100,000 artifacts painstakingly found elsewhere at the site — international coins, broken glassware, straight pins and more, all carefully separated by trowels and shovels, sifted through soil and sprayed with water — carry their own significance.

 Extracting the ships is a bit tricky.
-They have to be stored in water to maintain the state of the uncovered wooden cribbing, and to prevent the pieces from decaying further.
+They have to be stored in water to maintain the state of the uncovered wooden cribbing, and to prevent further decay.

-The Conservation Research Laboratory at Texas A&M University has been working on the ship found under the Indigo Hotel for nearly eight months, documenting the pieces of timber and painstakingly removing water as well as iron from fastenings that permeated the ship’s wood over time.
-Tree nails, the few iron spikes left in there and other stray parts, will be pulled out as part of an in-depth investigation of the various pieces.
+The Conservation Research Laboratory at Texas A&M has been working on the ship found under the Indigo Hotel for nearly eight months, documenting the pieces of timber and painstakingly removing water as well as iron from fastenings that permeated the ship’s wood over time.
+Tree nails, the few iron spikes left in there and other stray parts, will be pulled out as part of an in-depth investigation.

 Once the iron has been drawn out, the wood pieces will be dehydrated and vacuum-frozen for six months.

 The timbers — an estimated 220 large pieces — are each photographed, scanned and reproduced with a 3-D printer.
 There will be a 3-D model, nearly 4 feet long, and a virtual model created before the ship is reconstructed and returned to Alexandria.
 The community is still working to raise funds for completion of the 2015 ship’s conservation.